Financial Scholarship Guidelines

-The Copyright Society provides a limited number of need-based scholarships to law students, law clerks, paralegals, nonprofit or government employees, recent graduates, or unemployed attorneys to attend our continuing legal education programming.
+The Copyright Society provides a limited number of need-based scholarships to law students, law clerks, paralegals, nonprofit or government employees, recent graduates, unemployed attorneys, or attorneys facing a hardship to attend our continuing legal education programming.

 To be considered, an applicant should submit a written request at least three weeks prior to the date of the program.
 All requests will remain confidential, and should include: